 The sensor monitors the status of Windows updates on a selected computer.
-The sensor counts installed updates, updates available to install, and a number of not yet installed updates.
+The sensor counts installed updates, updates available to install, and the number of not yet installed updates.

-Basic sensors are designated to serve specific purposes such as monitoring perfmon, process, shares or the time difference.
-Advanced sensors are more general and allow to explore WMI classes or to create own WQL queries.
+Basic sensors are designated to serve specific purposes such as monitoring perfmon, process, shares, or the time difference.
+Advanced sensors are more general and allow us to explore WMI classes or create their own WQL queries.

-NetCrunch monitors performance data natively but we provide WMI implementation as an alternative in case when data can only be retrieved through WMI.
+NetCrunch monitors performance data natively, but we provide WMI implementation as an alternative in the case when data can only be retrieved through WMI.
 The sensor doesn't require using cryptic WMI class names to get to the data; it maps objects and classes automatically.

 It allows the monitoring of a single process.

 The sensor extends the process sensor functionality by the ability to track multiple processes.